e1pmis/truck_signs_api/README.md

 💡 If you don’t have a SECRET_KEY, see section [3.1 Generating a Django SECRET_KEY](#31-generating-a-django-secret_key) for instructions on how to create one securely.

-### 3. Network configutration

-In this setup, the database host should be set to the Docker host IP address 172.17.0.1.
-This IP belongs to the default Docker bridge network interface (docker0) and is accessible from containers by default.

-On Linux, Docker automatically creates the docker0 network when you install Docker.
-You do not need to create it manually.

-If you run your containers on the default bridge network, your Django container can reach services running on the host (like PostgreSQL) via 172.17.0.1.

 ### 4. Start PostgreSQL Container